 Would I build another fly rod?
 Definitely!
 The entire process is a lot of fun and it definitely feels special to fish a rod you made yourself.
 The Epic Fly Rod Building Kit is also a great present for any fly fisherman.

-Note: the discount code is valid until July 31, 2020.
-We earn a small commission (at no extra cost for you) if you click on the link provided.
+Note: We earn a small commission (at no extra cost for you) if you click on one of the links provided.